molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 })
 ```

 Each suite *describes* a piece of code, the *code under test*.
-That is why the block is called `describe`.

 `describe` is a function that takes two parameters.
 The first parameter is a string with a human-readable name.
-Typically, it should contain the name of the class or function under test.
-For example, `describe('NewsletterSubscriptionComponent', /* … */)` if the suite is testing the `NewsletterSubscriptionComponent` class.
+Typically, contains the name of the class or function under test.
+For example, `describe('CounterComponent', /* … */)` if the suite is testing the `CounterComponent` class.
 The second parameter is a function containing the suite definition.

+#### Specifications

-Each suit consists of one of more *specs* (short for *specifications*).
+Each suit consists of one of more *specifications*, or shorter, *specs*.
 A spec is declared with an `it` block:

 ```typescript
 describe('Suite description', () => {